richardzcode/metrics/README.md

 Capture Java application metrics

 Inspired by [Metrics](http://metrics.codahale.com/) written by Coda Hale.
 But don't want to get too complicated.
-So write a very light one just enough for basic usages.
+I want something lightweight but just enough.

 Minimum overhead on data collecting.
 Use thread to emit event when time unit reached.

 Depend on listener implementation, data can be send to database, in-memory, another service, or wherever useful.

+##Version
+0.1.0

 ##Classes